Chicago Teachers Union considering plan to reopen more CPS classrooms; rank-and-file teachers to vote Tuesday

 Can schools safely reopen without teachers vaccinated for COVID-19?

-Twenty-five thousand Chicago Public School teachers will be asked whether the agreement struck between their union and the mayor is good enough for them to return to in-person learning.
+Twenty-five thousand Chicago Public School teachers will be asked whether the agreement struck between their union and the mayor is good enough for them to return to in-person learning via secret electronic ballot.

 "Our members have to read it, discuss, and ultimately, make a decision as to what is going to happen next," CTU President Jesse Sharkey said.